 The Autumn Budget 2021 made no immediate changes to the R&D regimes and the current rules are set out below.
 It was, however, announced that there will be an expansion of qualifying expenditure to include data and cloud computing costs, and that the government intends to refocus R&D tax reliefs towards activities carried out in the UK.
-Reforms to tackle abuse and improve compliance with the regimes are also being considered.
-As at the time of writing, further detail of these changes and next steps are due to be set out later in 2021 with changes expected to take effect from April 2023.
+Reforms to tackle abuse and improve compliance with the regimes are expected to take effect from April 2023.